 Our school is the only primary school in Amsterdam that offers bilingual education with a minimum of 30% and a maximum of 50% of lessons taught in English.
 Core subjects are taught in Dutch while other subjects including social, motor and creative development are taught in English.
-Therefore, English learning is immersive- a difference to standard English lessons as taught at other primary schools.
+Therefore, English learning is immersive - a difference to standard English lessons as taught at other primary schools.
 The bilingual education program was introduced at our school in 2014.
-Therefore, once the students who started group 1/2 in 2014 reach group 8, the school will be fully bilingual in all groups.

 Our bilingual education program is part of a larger movement aimed at an international mindset and global view of issues that concern us in the world.
 Our pupils are taught a global awareness curriculum in English.
 The students learn thematically about language, cultures, and countries to develop awareness of their own environment in relation to society with an international perspective.